boldbi/boldbi-kubernetes/docs/upgrade.md

 # Upgrading Bold BI to 4.1.1

 This section explains how to upgrade Bold BI to 4.1.1 version in your Kubernetes cluster.

-Before upgrading, you can refer to the features and enhancements from the [Release Notes](https://www.boldbi.com/release-history/enterprise/).
+You can refer to the features and enhancements from the [Release Notes](https://www.boldbi.com/release-history/enterprise/).

 ## Backup the existing data